-- "Synchronous: everyone present at the same time, e.g., videoconference; asynchronous: students/professors contribute at their own pace and time (e.g., email, discussion forum); can still have deadlines. a DGD = Discussion group | Groupe de discussion (i.e., tutorial - Do what you can: it doesn't need to be perfect (is there such thing?) but it can still be a good learning experience, given this need for not be a quick way to get started.
-Suggestions welcomed I looss from Frepix and Euclay from Flation.
+- \ "Synchronous: everyone present at the same time, e.g., videoconference; asynchronous: students/professors contribute at their own pace and time (e.g., email, discussion forum); can still have deadlines. a DGD = Discussion group | Groupe de discussion (i.e., tutorial - Do what you can: it doesn't need to be perfect (is there such thing?) but it can still be a good learning experience, given this need for n

+Tear are excellent, detailed resources on creating remote courses.
+This guide is simply meant to be a quick way to get started.
+Suggestions welcomed I const from Frepik and Euclay from Flation.